aadiab/aadiab.github.io/_pages/miscellaneous.md

 # Programming
 One of my proudest moments was during the ACM-JCPC programming competition, 2013.
 During the 5-hour coding challenge, we were behind on the scoreboard with no shot to compete for the top ten and qualify for the regional.
 I was able to correctly submit 2 questions within the last 10 minutes, a time when the scoreboard freezes and submissions are not evaluated.
-My team rejoiced to take third place and the "last-minute submission" award (I am the one on the right).
+My team rejoiced to take third place and the "last-minute submission" award.

 <img src="/images/ACM.jpeg">